Mobile-Dialog-Systeme/QueerWavesWebsite/index.md

 ## 🎙️ Podcast and Youtube Sources
 The following podcasts were included in the creation of the Queer Waves dataset.
 Where noted, only episodes up to a specific date were used.
 All content was carefully selected for linguistic and identity diversity and features self-identified LGBTQIA+ speakers.

+[📄 **View Detailed Podcast Overview**](podcasts.html) - Click here for comprehensive information about all included podcasts including covers, descriptions, episode counts, and more.

 | **Podcast Title**                             | **Selection Status**      |
 |----------------------------------------------|----------------------------|
 | Auf eine Tüte: Der Potcast mit Hengameh      | Complete                   |